 - Ocala Speedway - 9050 North West Gainesville Road; Ocala FL

-- Ocala Jai-alai - The game of Native Americans and everyone else.
+- Ocala Jai-alai.
+The game of Native Americans and everyone else.
 4601 Northwest Highway 318 Orange Lake Fl.
-This is the oldest Jai-alai playing fronton in the Eastern US.
+This is the oldest Jai-alai playing arena in the Eastern US.

-- Silver Springs: Nature's Theme Park - 5656 E. Silver Springs Blvd.; Silver Springs FL.
-Nature park and zoo.This place offers 10,000 years of historical displays, amusements rides and a large springs that pumps 550 million gallons of water daily.
+- Silver Springs: Nature's Theme Park.
+5656 E. Silver Springs Blvd.; Silver Springs FL.
+Nature park and zoo: 10,000 years of historical displays, amusements rides and a large springs that pumps 550 million gallons of water daily.
 People used to come to Florida for respite in its the healing waters and hot springs back in the 1800s, and they still come to enjoy the water and the sight of the springs.Wildlife, native plants and exotic flowers fill the park and glass-bottomed boats will take passengers into the Silver River to see the underwater life.

 Business and Employment Market

-- IT - Network Systems and Data Communications Analysts
+- IT: Software Engineers and Network Systems and Data Communications Analysts

 - Truck Driving